Fuangwith-Bkk/pacman-ocp/README.md

 ### Docker Container Image

-The [Dockerfile](docker/Dockerfile) performs the following steps:
+The [Dockerfile.local](docker/Dockerfile.local) performs the following steps:

-1. It is based on Node.js LTS Version 6 (Boron).
+1. It is based on Red Hat Node.js 12 (registry.access.redhat.com/ubi8/nodejs-12:latest)
 1. It then clones the Pac-Man game into the configured application directory.
 1. Exposes port 8080 for the web server.
 1. Starts the Node.js application using `npm start`.